SteffTek/renovate-executor/README.md

 RE_MAX_PARALLEL_HOOK_JOBS=10        # Maximum number of parallel webhook jobs to run scaled workers, default is 10 RE_RENOVATE_IMAGE=renovate/renovate # Docker image for the renovate instance RE_RENOVATE_ENV=./renovate.env.json # Renovate environment file.
 Contains all environment variables that will be passed to the renovate instance
+RE_JOB_RATE_LIMIT=300               # Rate limit for the internal job scheduler in seconds.
+Default is 300 seconds.
+It's recommended that this value should be higher than the median execution time of a single webhook job to avoid spamming the renovate instance
 ```

 ## Specific Configuration